bigfnj/conflicted-computing/README.md

 7.  .bash\_functions

     1. A separate file of user defined “functions”.
-Let’s just keep things tidy and modular, not all systems can handle functions either, so it’s simple to comment all of the functions out at once.
+Let’s just keep things tidy and modular, not all systems can handle functions either, so it’s simple to comment all of the functions out at once if they fail, or simply dont include this file.
     2. Paste the contents from .ps1/.bash\_functions.txt into ~/.ps1/.bash\_functions

 8.  .bash\_ps1\_functions & .bash\_ps1\_standard